in , ,

 • Fertilize Liviston with a balanced liquied fertilizer montly during the growing season.

-Livistona Care
+Livistona care

 • Water Livistona sparingly in winter and do not apply fertilizer.

-Growing Livistona as a Houseplant
+Growing Livistona as a houseplant

 • Livistona thrives in bright light, average room temperature, and medium humidity.